Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

         3 capabilities are added to the account to demonstrate some of the query functions.
 The capabilities as well as user custom types can be predefined.

-        After the account is created, it is added to the database.
+        After the account is created, it is added to the database:

         ```csharp
         Account account = Account.CreateAccount();